-Over the following years Summer followed this success with a string of other hits, such as "I Feel Love", "Last Dance", "MacArthur Park", "Hot Stuff", "Bad Girls", "Dim All the Lights", "No More Tears (Enough Is Enough)", and "On the Radio".
-She became known as the "Queen of Disco" and regularly frequented Studio 54 New York City.
+Over the following years Summer followed her early success with a string of other hits, such as "Last Dance", "Hot Stuff", "Bad Girls", "Dim All the Lights", "No More Tears (Enough Is Enough)", and "On the Radio".
+She continued to record and perform until her 2012 death.
+Her work with Moroder is considered to be groundbreaking within the dance music recording industry, and Moroder himself once described their track "I Feel Love" as being "really the start of electric dance" music as its own genre.
+She became known as the "Queen of Disco" and regularly frequented Studio 54 in New York City.
 A five-time Grammy Award winner, she was the first artist to have three consecutive double albums reach No. 1 on the United States "Billboard" album chart and charted four number-one singles in the United States within a 12-month period.
 Summer has reportedly sold over 130 million records, making her one of the world's best-selling artists of all time.

 Personal Life: Summer married Austrian actor Helmuth Sommer in 1973 and she gave birth to their daughter Natalia Pia Melanie Sommer (nicknamed Mimi) that same year.
 They divorced in 1976 but Summer kept her typo-ed version of her ex-husband's last name as her stage name.
 In 1980, Summer married Brooklyn Dreams singer Bruce Sudano.
 The couple had two children together, Brooklyn Sudano (b.
 1981) and Amanda Sudano (b.
 1982.)
 Summer and her family moved from California to Nashville in 1995.